 - acquisition and storage of prophylactic devices

-The Prophylaxis Assistance Training always begins in September.
-The eight modules in total take place every month until April of the following year.
+The Prophylaxis Assistance Training always begins in fall.
+The eight modules in total take place every month until April/May of the following year.
 A total of 144 hours of theory and practice must be completed.

 Completion of the course